openmetrue/Cats/README.md

 > **Important:** I need help to improve this project, now I have problems with CoreData and many other things

 ### Performance
-* GeometryReader in each view + medium resolution pictures
+* GeometryReader in each cell + medium resolution pictures

 ![Project demo](screenrecording.gif)